itzTheMeow/NinjaIOUtils/README.md

   "description": "Such a cool pack!" // just describe what it does }
 ```

+You should now have a `.json` file and one or two `.png` files.
+You can now [create a pull request](https://github.com/itzTheMeow/NinjaIOUtils/compare) and your pack will be added.

 <!--
 **Invisible** - Just floating bodies and UI components. - `https://i.imgur.com/A1tUIdN.png` - by Meow